jarvint12/hruh_webpage/en/conda.md

 If you like to work with more graphical softwares, for example you prefer to work with RStudio rather than R, you can also download Anaconda Navigator in your computer.
 Anaconda Navigator is a desktop graphical user interface (GUI) included in Anaconda distribution that allows users to launch applications and manage conda packages, environments and channels without using command-line commands.

 ## For who?
-If you use R and have problems with meeting package requirements.
-If you use R and need packages such as tensorflow or reticulate, which rely on Python.
-If you use Python.
+* If you use R and have problems with meeting package requirements
+* If you use R and need packages such as tensorflow or reticulate, which rely on Python
+* If you use Python

 ## How?